tapanyemre/BARI/README.md

 ## Introduction

-BARI projects are deeply interconnected, with the **Geographical Infrastructure** (GI) serving as the backbone for all other projects.
-Datasets such as **Land Parcels**, **Properties**, and **Roads** are integral components that feed into various workflows.

-At first glance, the interdependencies between scripts may seem complex.
-However, a clear execution order ensures smooth operation.
-Specifically:
+BARI projects are deeply interconnected, relying on three main types of datasets:

+1. **Static Datasets**: Updated infrequently, these datasets provide foundational context for long-term analyses.
+2. **New Releases**: Generated through interdependent workflows, these datasets are published as standalone releases each year.
+3. **Continuous Releases**: Updated annually, these datasets are merged into a unified dataset for consistency rather than creating separate releases.

+### Static Datasets

+- **Mass Census Indicators (MCI)** and **Census Geographies (CG)**: Updated every five to ten years, these datasets offer a long-term reference for analyses.
+They are publicly accessible through the **Harvard Dataverse**.

+### New Releases

+- **Geographical Infrastructure (GI)** and **Property Assessment (PA)**: These datasets are created through a closely linked workflow:
+  - **GI** provides foundational data such as **Land Parcels**, **Properties**, and **Roads**, which support all other projects.
+  - **PA** relies on GI outputs, and its results, in turn, feed back into GI processes, ensuring accuracy and consistency.

+  The execution of GI and PA follows a structured sequence:
-1. **Property Assessment (PA)** and **Geographical Infrastructure (GI)** scripts should be run simultaneously.
+  1. Both scripts must be run simultaneously.
-2. The output of the first PA script serves as the input for the second GI script.
+  2. Outputs from the first PA script serve as inputs for the second GI script.
-3. Similarly, the final outputs of GI scripts are required as inputs for the second PA script.
+  3. Final GI outputs are required as inputs for the second PA script.

-Details about each script and their dependencies are thoroughly documented within the scripts themselves as annotations.
+### Continuous Releases

+- **Permits** and **911**: These datasets evolve through annual updates.
+New data is merged into the existing dataset to maintain a unified and consistent record, differing from the standalone release approach of GI and PA.

+### Documentation and Overview

+Each script is thoroughly annotated with detailed explanations of its dependencies and functionality.
+The diagram below provides a high-level overview of how these datasets and scripts interact, enabling a seamless and cohesive workflow.
 Refer to the diagram below for a high-level overview of how these scripts communicate and work harmoniously to deliver results.

 ![Big Picture](https://github.com/tapanyemre/BARI/blob/main/bigpicture.png)

-# Geographical Infrastructure Data Pipeline
+## Geographical Infrastructure Data Pipeline

-## Overview
+### Overview
 The Geographical Infrastructure for Boston (GI) is a comprehensive database that organizes and links data for Boston, Massachusetts, across 17 different geographic levels.
 These levels include land parcels, streets, census geographies, and other administrative regions, which are structured hierarchically, with smaller units (e.g., land parcels) nested within larger ones (e.g., census tracts).
 Each level is coordinated using unique identifiers, facilitating the aggregation of data across levels and enabling the integration and analysis of datasets from various sources.
 The GI database is designed to link data produced by the City of Boston with census geographies, making it a powerful tool for geographic and demographic analysis.

-## Outputs
+### Outputs
 The pipeline produces outputs in both `.csv` and `.shp` (GIS shapefile) formats.
 Below is a description of the main outputs:

 1. **Properties**